tmakatos/qemu/docs/devel/vfio-user.rst

 | Table        | array of table entries |
 +--------------+------------------------+

-This message is sent by the client to the server to inform it of the guest memory regions the device can access.
-It must be sent before the device can perform any DMA to the guest.
-It is normally sent directly after the version handshake is completed, but may also occur when memory is added or subtracted in the guest.
+This command message is sent by the client to the server to inform it of the memory regions the server can access.
+It must be sent before the server can perform any DMA to the client.
+It is normally sent directly after the version handshake is completed, but may also occur when memory is added to or subtracted from the client, or if the client uses a vIOMMU.
+If the client does not expect the server to perform DMA then it does not need to send to the server VFIO_USER_DMA_MAP and VFIO_USER_DMA_UNMAP commands.
+If the server does not need to perform DMA the then it can ignore such commands but it must still reply to them.
 The table is an array of the following structure.
-This structure is 32 bytes in size, so the message size will be 16 + (# of table entries * 32).
-If a region being added can be directly mapped by the server, an array of file descriptors will be sent as part of the message meta-data.
-Each region entry will have a corresponding file descriptor.
-On AF_UNIX sockets, the file descriptors will be passed as SCM_RIGHTS type ancillary data.
+This structure is 32 bytes in size, so the message size is:
+18 + (# of table entries * 32).

 Table entry format
 ^^^^^^^^^^^^^^^^^^